sanity/Athena/README.markdown

 and probably lots of room for efficiency improvements.
 Also it probably isn't thread safe.
 All of these shortcomings should be addressable without too much effort, this is still a very young endeavor.
-I can't do this alone, so if this excites you and you think you can help, please [let me know](mailto:ian.clarke@gmail.com)
+I can't do this alone, so if this excites you and you think you can help, please [join our mailing list](http://groups.google.com/group/athena-discuss).